desmondwa/fullstack_gis/README.md

 This application allows for a user to render a Planet Basemap in a Web App using Folium.
-It serves as a boilerplate for those with a Planet API Key access, as well as a live demo of Planet's NICFI Series.
+It serves as a Flask and Folium boilerplate, as well as a live demo of Planet's NICFI Series.

 # Tech Stack: